Social media is king.

 Hootsuite vs Buffer

 Buffer’s free plan has an advantage over Hootsuite's free plan if you are using more than two social media channels.
 Now, if you are looking for a social media management platform to schedule posts for just one or two platforms, Hootsuite will serve you better because you will end up with a bigger limit of posts to schedule.

 In addition to the number of posts, you should also consider the order that the platform will deliver your posts.
 If your posts have to follow a chronological order, Buffer will suit you better.
 If the order of your posts does not matter, Hootsuite will do the work.

-When examining Hootsuite vs Buffer, both tools offer excellent analytics features if you are willing to pay for it.
+When examining Buffer vs Hootsuite, both tools offer excellent real-time analytics features if you are willing to pay for it.
 If not, there are a few options too.
 Let’s explore:

 The analytics feature of Hootsuite’s free plan allows you to do the basics: get an overview of engagement rates, see the number of posts you published, and monitor your followers' demographics.

 If you need to create real-time reports, you can do that through Hootsuite’s Professional plan (and up).
 These reports allow you to see more complex data about followers’ demographics and which posts are getting more engagement.
 The Team plan offers a complete custom analytics feature.